Asia

 Best time: October to December for the most comfortable humidity and easiest walking conditions.

-Hong Kong street scene in Central or Tsim Sha Tsui
+Hong Kong neighborhood in or Tsim Sha Tsui

 Photo by Baycrest